Notifications for All Certification Areas

 All candidates working toward certification must submit to a background check which will be submitted to the EPP Office before formal admittance into program:

 - pursuant to the Texas Education Code (TEC), §22.083, candidates must undergo a criminal history background check prior to employment as an educator; and

 - pursuant to the TEC, §22.0835, candidates must undergo a criminal history background check prior to clinical teaching.

 - If you are applying and have criminal felony or misdemeanor convictions, you should contact your program-appropriate certification officer immediately to seek clarification of your certification status and next steps.

 - You may want to/or be directed to complete a Preliminary Criminal History Evaluation.
-Information to complete a Preliminary Criminal History Evaluation can be found here: https://tea.texas.gov/texas-educators/investigations/preliminary-criminal-history-evaluation-faqs
+For more information, view TEA's Preliminary Criminal History Evaluation-FAQs.

 The EPP has provided the performance over time of the EPP for the past five years to all applicants and candidates [19 TAC §227.1(c)(3)(B)].

 Students are able to visit the TEA website at the following link to find the performance over time of the University of Houston-Victoria EPP: Accountability System for Educator Preparation

 - Accountability—The Accountability System for Education Preparation (ASEP)

 - Consumer Information—Educator preparation programs and their admission trends